By: Alex Charpentier, Culinary Arts Student

 “It’s a lot of work setting up for Wicked Nights at Wickes dinners, there is never a dull moment,” he said.

 In terms of on-site and off-site prep and service, I wanted to know how it all goes down.
 According to Nowlin, the featured chef writes his/her menu and has the option, but not the duty, to take care of their own products.
-Jason Dady of Jason Dady Restaurant Group and Stefan Bowers of Feast and Rebelle are prime examples of these types of chefs.
+Jason Dady of Jason Dady Restaurant Group and Stefan Bowers of Rebelle are prime examples of these types of chefs.

 “I offer to pick up the cost out of my own pocket but the chefs want to be a part of giving back too so sometimes they decline,” Nowlin said.